kamil5b/bev-fs/GUIDE.md

 Includes:
 * `packages/framework` (`bev-fs`) — the runtime (server, client, shared helpers)
 * `packages/cli` (`create-bev-fs`) — a Bun-powered CLI to scaffold new projects
-* `template-default` — the starter monolith template that the CLI copies
+* `packages/cli/src/template` — the starter monolith template that the CLI copies

 **Published to npm:**
-- `bev-fs@0.2.1+` — framework runtime with middleware support
+- `bev-fs@0.2.1+` — framework runtime with directory-based routing
-- `create-bev-fs@0.3.10+` — CLI tool with git init and logging middleware template
+- `create-bev-fs@0.3.10+` — CLI tool with git init and route auto-discovery

 ---